franciskershaw/game-of-fives/testing.md

 ### ***2. I want instructions that explain how to play the game if I don’t know already so that I can quickly learn how to get started.***

 * Instructions appear once a user clicks on the rules button on the homepage, **one click.**
-* Once in the rules modal, I made sure there were no more than three slides of information so that finding and learning the rules be completed within three total clicks - **two further clicks.**
+* Once in the rules modal, I made sure there were no more than three slides of information so that finding and learning the rules can be completed within three total clicks - **two further clicks.**

 ![Rules](assets/images/rules.png)